xiao-liu/zeta-go/README.md

   The code that calculates the threshold for resignation based on recent self-play history.

+* `state.py`

+  The class that contains the necessary state for training.

 * `train.py`

   The code to train a new model/resume training from a previous checkpoint.